Decentral-America/DCC-WAVES-Gateway/README.md

 ```

 ## Running the gateway
-After starting the gateway, it will provide a webpage on port 8080.
+After starting the gateway, it will provide a webpage on the port set in config.json.

 ## Usage of the gateway
 This is a simple gateway for TN tokens to the Waves Platform and vice versa.
 For sending tokens from the Waves Platform to the TN blockchain, just add the TN address that should receive the tokens as the description of the transfer and send the tokens to the Waves address of the gateway.